-Intermittent fasting is generally safe and healthy, with only a few limitations: it is not encouraged to those who are underweight (BMI < 18.5); pregnant or breastfeeding should not do it at all; diabetics or those with other medical conditions should consult their doctors before doing it; children and adolescents should never attempt to fast.
+Intermittent fasting is generally safe and healthy, with only a few limitations: it is not encouraged to those who are underweight (BMI < 18.5); pregnant or breastfeeding women should not do it at all; diabetics or those with other medical conditions should consult their doctors before doing it; children and adolescents should never attempt to fast.

 The Five Stages Of Intermittent Fasting

-When your body perceives environmental stress (limited food supply), it adjusts the activity of genes that are relevant in defending you from stress as a result of intermittent fasting.
+When your body perceives environmental stress (such as a limited food supply), it adjusts the activity of genes that are relevant in defending you from stress as a result of intermittent fasting.
 The changes occur in five stages depending on how long you fast:

 At 12 Hours – Ketosis

-In the first stage, which lasts from 12 to 18 hours after your last meal, your body switches from burning carbohydrates for energy and starts burning fat, as well as converting protein into energy.
+In the first stage, which lasts from 12 to 18 hours after your last meal, your body has used most of its available carbohydrates for energy and starts burning fat, as well as converting protein into energy.
 During this period, a large number of fats are released into the bloodstream and converted into a fuel known as ketones (9).
 When this happens, you experience a state called ketosis.

 At 18 Hours – Fat Burning Mode

-In this stage, which is from 18 to 24 hours after your last meal, your body starts using ketones not only as a source of energy but also as building blocks for making important chemicals such as proteins that form your cells’ membranes and genetic material.
+In this stage, which is from 18 to 24 hours after your last meal, your body starts using ketones as its primary source of energy.
 In addition to breaking down fats in the process known as beta-oxidation, your liver begins producing ketones that are actually used by your brain, which normally gets its energy from glucose (16).
-When this happens, you will feel more focused and energized than ever before.
+When this happens, some people say that they feel more focused and energized than ever before.
 Others experience difficulty concentrating or “brain fog”.

 At 24 Hours – Autophagy

-During stage three, which lasts from 24 to 30 hours after your last meal, autophagy is happening at its peak level.
+During stage three, which lasts from 24 to 48 hours after your last meal, autophagy is believed to be happening at its peak level.
 This process is an important mechanism for maintaining health as it recycles cellular components like amino acids to make new proteins and mitochondria (the powerhouses of cells) and make new energy for your body cells (2).
-It also breaks down defective proteins in the cell to prevent them from accumulating inside the cell, which can lead to degenerative diseases like cancer and Parkinson’s Disease.
-At this point, if you’re still water only (no caffeine or any other substance), you’ll feel a wonderful sense of mental clarity and increased energy.
+It also breaks down defective proteins in the cell to prevent them from accumulating inside the cell, which may lead to degenerative diseases like cancer and Parkinson’s Disease.
+Research indicates that fasting can trigger autophagy and that this happens around the 24-48 hour timeframe, but most studies have been done in animals.

 At 48 Hours – Growth Hormone